intelsdi-x/swan/jupyter/README.md

 ## Explore the Example Jupyter Notebook

+To access Jupyter notebook on your host machine simply replace `localhost` with `10.141.141.10` in the web address returned by Jupyter.
-From within the Jupyter web interface, open a template notebook by clicking on `example.ipynb`.
+Then, from within the Jupyter web interface, open a template notebook by clicking on `example.ipynb`.

 ![notebook tree](/images/jupter-tree.png)